 We do have a customer dashboard where every customer can view their current and past orders.
 The dashboard allows customers to monitor the progress of the orders they’ve placed and allows them to report any issues they may experience or cancel an order for certain services.

 We are the middleman that brings buyers and sellers together, and it is against our terms of service for sellers to use bot accounts in the delivery of services.
-Our team at QQTube is comprised of real people, not bots.
-When you reach out to our customer support, you will always receive a response from a real customer support agent.

 “They say that they are an established provider, but again something’s just not adding up for us.”